The automation of next-to-leading order electroweak calculations: The complex-mass scheme

 Equation~(\ref{GF}) is also employed in the context of the so-called pole approximation~\cite{Stuart:1991xk,Stuart:1991cc,Aeppli:1993cb, Aeppli:1993rs}, where a suitable subset of amplitudes (typically associated with NLO corrections), stripped of the propagator of eq.~(\ref{GF}), are expanded around $p^2\simeq M^2$; the leading term of such an expansion, which can be shown to lead to a gauge-invariant result, is then kept.
 A systematic generalisation of the pole approximation can be achieved within the unstable-particle effective theories~\cite{Chapovsky:2001zt, Beneke:2003xh,Beneke:2004km}, which at one-loop accuracy are equivalent to the former.
 Here, one exploits the fact that at high energies there is a natural hierarchy established by the relationship $E^2\gg M\Gamma$, which allows one to separate the production and decay mechanisms, and to achieve a formal expansion in $\Gamma/M$ in the pole region $p^2\simeq M^2$.

 Neither the pole approximation nor the unstable-particle EFTs are apt to study the off-shell region, where non-resonant contributions might become important, and the transition between the off- and on-shell regions.
-Furthermore, automated calculations are essentially impossible in the former approach, and would be highly non-trivial in the latter (beginning with the fact that the construction of the underlying theory model is a very involved operation).
+Furthermore, automated calculations for arbitrary processes present non-trivial problems in these approaches (beginning with the fact that, in the latter one, the construction of the underlying theory model is a very involved operation).
 Conversely, these issues are absent if one works in the complex mass (CM henceforth) scheme~\cite{Denner:1999gp, Denner:2005fg}.
 Thus, the CM scheme is the strategy of choice in \aNLOs\ for dealing with unstable particles, and we shall limit our discussion to it in the present paper.

 The core idea of the CM scheme, which stems from the observations related to eq.~(\ref{CMSpole}), is to modify the renormalisation conditions of the theory, yielding complex-valued renormalised parameters that include the masses of the unstable particles, and also potentially a subset of the coupling constants.
 By construction, this procedure leaves unaltered all algebraic relations realizing gauge invariance.
 At the same time, it naturally regularises unstable-particle propagators, which assume the same functional form as in eq.~(\ref{GF}).